lexemlang/lexem/specification/functional/expressions.md

   container.function(this: 3, this: container)
   ```

-2. All arguments are accesible inside the function throught the variable `arguments`.
+2. All arguments are accessible inside the function through the variable `arguments`.

 ```lexem
 let function = fun(){}